jmablog/jamovi-worksheets/input/01-Descriptive-Data/01-Descriptive-Data.md

     - Parametric Testing

     ::: Questions
     As you work through this worksheet, there will be **learning checks** (numbered Q1, Q2, etc.) that ask you questions about what has just been covered.
 These questions are not submitted for assessment, they are just to help you fully learn how to use Jamovi.
-Answers to all the questions are provided at the end of this worksheet for you to check if you were correct.
+Answers to all the questions are provided at the end of this worksheet for you to check if you were correct and you can click the question numbers to jump to that answer.
     :::
 ---